ajufrancis/neutron-lan/README.md

 HOW VXLAN WORKS
 ---------------

+**neutron-lan** is partly based on the OpenStack neutron networking architecture.

 Neutron configures two kinds of bridges on each compute node and a network node: "br-int" and "br-tun", if you chose GRE or VXLAN as a network virtualization option.